telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 ### Initialize inside Hidden Containers

-If a scrollable Grid with a set height is initialized while inside a hidden container, the Grid will not be able to adjust its vertical layout correctly, because JavaScript size calculations do not work for elements with a `display:none` style.
+If a scrollable Grid with a set height is initialized inside a hidden container, the Grid will not be able to adjust its vertical layout correctly, because the JavaScript size calculations do not work for elements of a `display:none` style.
 Depending on the exact configuration, the widget may appear smaller than expected, or the scrollable data area may overflow.

-If you apply virtual scrolling, the vertical scrollbar will not appear.
+If you apply [virtual scrolling]({% slug walkthrough_kendoui_grid_widget%}#virtual-scrolling), the vertical scrollbar will not appear.

-If you do not apply virtual scrolling, there are several options:
+If you do not apply virtual scrolling, apply any of the following options:

 * Initialize the Grid when its element becomes visible.
-* You have to manually adjust the layout of the Grid.
-Apply the code from the above example is you use an old Kendo UI version.
+* Manually adjust the layout of the Grid.
+Apply the code from the above example if you use an old Kendo UI version.
 You do not need to attach a window `resize` handler.
-As of Kendo UI Q3 2013 release onwards, use [`kendo.resize()`](/api/javascript/kendo#methods-resize) or the [`resize()`]({% slug responsivewebdesign_integration_kendoui %}#individual-widget-resizing) method of the Grid.
+As of Kendo UI Q3 2013 release onwards, you are able use [`kendo.resize()`](/api/javascript/kendo#methods-resize) or the [`resize()`]({% slug responsivewebdesign_integration_kendoui %}#individual-widget-resizing) method of the Grid.
 * Instead of setting an overall height for the Grid in its configuration, define the height for the scrollable data area only.
 In this case no height calculations are made.

 ###### Example